Women's club movement in the United States

-The woman's club movement was a social movement that took place throughout the United States that established the idea that women had a moral duty and responsibility to transform public policy.
-While women's organizations had always been a part of United States history, it was not until the Progressive era that it came to be considered a movement.
+The club movement is an American women's social movement that started in the mid-19th century and spread throughout the United States.
+It established the idea that women had a moral duty and responsibility to transform public policy.
+While women's organizations had existed earlier, it was not until the Progressive era (1896–1917) that they came to be considered a movement.
 The first wave of the club movement during the progressive era was started by white, middle-class, Protestant women, and a second phase was led by African-American women.

-These clubs, most of which had started out as social and literary gatherings, eventually became a source of reform for various issues in the U.S. Both African-American and white women's clubs were involved with issues surrounding education, temperance, child labor, juvenile justice, legal reform, environmental protection, library creation and more.
+These clubs, most of which had started out as social literary gatherings, eventually became a source of reform for various issues in the U.S. Both African-American and white women's clubs were involved with issues surrounding education, temperance, child labor, juvenile justice, legal reform, environmental protection, library creation and more.
 Women's clubs helped start many initiatives such as kindergartens and juvenile court systems.
 Later, women's clubs tackled issues like women's suffrage, lynching and family planning.
 The clubs allowed women, who had little political standing at the time, to gain greater influence in their communities.
 As women gained more rights, the need for clubs to exercise political and social influence became less important.
 Over time, participation in women's clubs has waned in the United States.
 However, many clubs still continue to operate and influence their communities.

 About

-The woman's club movement became part of Progressive era social reform, which was reflected by many of the reforms and issues addressed by club members.
+The club movement became part of Progressive era social reform, which was reflected by many of the reforms and issues addressed by club members.
 According to Maureen A. Flanagan, many women's clubs focused on the welfare of their community because of their shared experiences in tending to the well-being of home-life.
 Tending to the community was often called "municipal housekeeping" during the Progressive era and reflected a shared belief by many club members that home and city life were linked through city hall.
 By constructing the idea of municipal housekeeping, women were also able to justify their involvement in government.
 Later, in 1921, Alice Ames Winter describes how women had begun to see "their homes as the units out of which society was built", and that home life and public life were linked.
 Women's clubs "established the idea that women had a moral duty and responsibility to transform, define and shape public policy".
 Women's clubs were also "training schools" for women who wanted to get involved in the public sphere.
 They helped women attain both social and political power.

 Many women's clubs increased their memberships by having other members sponsor or nominate new members to the group.
 Clubs often organized themselves by committee, or division.
 Many women's clubs created and occupied their own clubhouses.
 Today these clubhouses have continued to be the site of women's meetings and other gatherings.
 Some women's clubs created and continue to publish their own journals and newsletters.